akiryk/tutorials-learning-lessons/Node/node.md

 ## Event loop
 The node event loop is more involved than the Javascript event loop.
 There are 5 different queues.
 In order of precedence:

-1. microtask queue
-  - a) functions called with `process.nextTick()`, which you shouldn't use anyway
-  - b) functions invoked by promises
+1a. microtask queue: functions called with `process.nextTick()`, which you shouldn't use anyway 1b. functions invoked by promises
 2. timer queue handles timers
 3. i/o callback queue for all callbacks associated with node i/o functions (e.g. `on('data', ioCallback)`)
 4. Check queue: anything called with `setImmediate()`
 5. Close queue: functions called by the `close()` callback

+The precise sequence of the loop is like this:
+- check if there's anything in 1a/1b.
+- now check 2
+- now check 1a/b again
+- check 3
+- check 1a/b
+- check 4
+- check 1a/b
+- check 5
+- repeat from beginning

 ## Streams
 Rather than loading entire files into the buffer, use streams, which are well explained in [the streams handbook](https://github.com/substack/stream-handbook)